-The Department of Chemistry and Biochemistry trains and equips students to conduct sound research and engage the challenges of our modern day.
-Comprised of 21 faculty members, the largest chemistry faculty size in the state, the department provides early research opportunities with faculty and mentors who help guide students path to discovery.
-With over 98% job placement and 100% graduate acceptance, the department gives opportunities to gain the necessary knowledge and skill sets employers are highly seeking.
-Recent graduates are going on to work in local and national companies and research laboratories (such as 3M, General Electric, Poet, and Mayo Clinic), attending medical schools (Michigan, Colorado, Creighton, USD-Sanford), pursuing graduate degrees (at Arizona, Iowa State, and Dartmouth), and teaching at the high school and university levels.
+Our Programs train and equip students students to conduct sound research and engage the challenges of our modern day.
+Comprised of 13 faculty members, we provide early research opportunities with faculty and mentors who help guide students path to discovery.
+Our programs provide students with opportunities to gain the necessary knowledge and skill sets employers are highly seeking.
+Recent graduates have gone on to work in the chemical/biochemical industry or research labs (such as 3M, Archer Daniels Midland, Poet, True Shrimp, Mayo Clinic), attend medical school or dental school, pursue graduate degrees, and teach at the high school and university levels.

-The Department of Chemistry and Biochemistry offers B.S., M.S., and Ph.D. degrees certified by the American Chemical Society (ACS) and the American Society for Biochemistry and Molecular Biology (ASBMB).
-The chemistry degrees are certified by the American Chemical Society (ACS) and the biochemistry program is one of only 64 in the country (and the only one in South Dakota) accredited by the American Society for Biochemistry and Molecular Biology (ASBMB).
+Our B.S. programs are certified by the national accrediting bodies.
+The B.S.
+Chemistry degree program is certified by the American Chemical Society (ACS).
+The B.S. biochemistry degree program is one of only 101 in the country (and the only one in South Dakota) accredited by the American Society for Biochemistry and Molecular Biology (ASBMB).

 A major emphasis of the undergraduate educational experience for our chemistry, biochemistry and chemical education majors is the opportunity to participate in federally funded, frontier research with faculty in the department, at national laboratories, and/or other academic institutions and industry.
 Not only does this experience give students a genuine opportunity to practice chemistry - characterizing a molecule and studying its function, understanding the properties of a new material or perhaps performing an experiment that has never been performed before - it provides the opportunity to learn about their creative abilities in an entirely different way than a traditional classroom/laboratory experience can provide.